wagtail/wagtail/docs/core_components/images/index.rst

         This can be particularly useful for websites requiring square thumbnails of arbitrary images.
 For example, a landscape image of width 2000, height 1000, treated with ``fill`` dimensions ``200x200`` would have its height reduced to 200, then its width (ordinarily 400) cropped to 200.

-        This filter will crop to the images focal point if it has been set.
+        This filter will crop to the image's focal point if it has been set.
 If not, it will crop to the centre of the image.

         **Cropping closer to the focal point**